CartesianDaemon/blog/angel_objects.md

 # Angel Objects

+TODO: Lead in with a motivating example with multiple angels, some global, some not?
+TODO: Boil down examples to more obvious ones.
+(Maybe?
+If that's sufficiently motivating?)
+TODO: Include version with explicit angel parameter.
+Maybe even without decorators?
+TODO: Mention where I got with implementation?

 ## Motivating problem

 Sometimes one object is needed by many functions in the call stack and you need to decide between making it a global, or adding an identical parameter to almost every function in the hierarchy.
 I've seen this in both high level and low levels areas of programming including: